Hidden Convexity in Queueing Models

 \section{Problem Setting}

 Consider a single-server $GI/GI/1$ queueing system with customer arrivals according to a stochastic process.
-The arrival times $\{T_n\}_{n=1}^\infty$ are independent and identically distributed (i.i.d.) with a general distribution, corresponding to the first ``$GI$."
+The interarrival times $\{T_n\}_{n=1}^\infty$ are independent and identically distributed (i.i.d.) with a general distribution, corresponding to the first ``$GI$."
 Similarly, the service times $\{S_n\}_{n=1}^\infty$ are also i.i.d. with a general distribution, representing the second ``$GI$."
-We model the queueing system by allowing control over both the arrival rate $\lambda > 0$ and service rate $\mu > 0$, such that the arrival and service times are given by $T_n / \lambda$ and $S_n / \mu$, respectively; namely, each arrival (service) time is expressed as the product of the inverse deterministic arrival (service) rate and a random variable.
+The sequences $\{T_n\}_{n=1}^\infty$ and $\{S_n\}_{n=1}^\infty$ are mutually independent.
+We model the queueing system by allowing control over both the arrival rate $\lambda > 0$ and service rate $\mu > 0$, such that the interarrival and service times are given by $T_n / \lambda$ and $S_n / \mu$, respectively; namely, each interarrival (service) time is expressed as the product of the inverse deterministic arrival (service) rate and a random variable.
 This decomposition is a standard approach in the queueing literature on rate control (e.g., \citealp{lee2014optimal, whitt2015stabilizing, whitt2018time, chen2024online}).
 A natural interpretation is that $S_n$ may represent the size of a message to be transmitted in a communication network, while $\mu$ corresponds to the processing rate of messages.
 Without loss of generality, we assume $\E[T_n] = \E[S_n] = 1$, which can be achieved by appropriately rescaling the arrival and service rates.

 By controlling the arrival and service rates, the system receives revenue $r(\lambda)$ and incurs a non-decreasing capacity cost $c(\mu)$ per time unit.
 The decision-maker searches for the optimal arrival rate $\lambda^*$ and service rate $\mu^*$ to minimize the long-run expected cost over a bounded domain: